Meet the Team at Advantage Therapy Services

 I am a mother to my awesome daughter, Maya, who wants to grow up to be a speech pathologist just like her mommy!
 You can usually find us rollerblading in Bidwell Park, geocaching around town, or walking our sweet puppy, Trinity.

-Hello, I’m Mayra Licea.
+Hello, I’m Jonelle Agelopoulos.

 Professional Background